sergiopagazabenitez/serman_electrico5_presentation/README.md

 ## 📜 License / Licencia

-This project is for educational purposes and does not have a commercial license.
+This project is for **demonstration purposes only** and does not have a commercial license.
-Este proyecto es para fines educativos y no posee una licencia comercial.
+Este proyecto es **únicamente para fines demostrativos** y no posee una licencia comercial.

+---

+## ⚖️ Copyright / Derechos de Autor

+© 2024 Serman Eléctrico5 S.A. de C.V.
+All rights reserved.
+© 2024 Serman Eléctrico5 S.A. de C.V.
+Todos los derechos reservados.